mvcss/mvcss.github.com/source/core/content.md

 ## Headings

-We set the headings in the content module rather than [base](/core/base/), because we want the ability to share heading styles.
+We set the headings in the **Core - Content** rather than [Core - Base](/core/base/), because we want the ability to share heading styles.

 ```